Azure/terraform-azurerm-avm-res-network-routeserver/README.md

 ### <a name="output_resource"></a> [resource](#output\_resource)

 Description: This is the full output for the resource.
+It contains the following properties:

+- `id` - type: string - The Azure Resource ID of the virtual hub resource that this route server is associated to.
+- `location` - type: string - The azure location of the route server resource.
+- `name` - type: string - The name of the route server resource.
+- `tags' - type: map(string) - A tags map for any directly assigned tags for the route server resource.
+- 'virtual_router_asn` - type: number - The ASN number for the route server resource.
+- `virtual_router_ips` - type: list(string) - A list containing the peer ip's for route server.

 ## Modules